 It’s crucial not to run before you can crawl.
 So, don’t push for all your applications to be modernized at once — if in doubt, go back and read #1.
 To mitigate risks and learn from your mistakes, implement in phases: Have 2-3 year sequences of updates.
 Have a clear and achievable timeline for each phase, keeping in mind the technical dependencies any of these might have.
 But three years is a long time in the technology world.
 Make your business case proposal dynamic to leverage the evolution in technology or your organizational growth.

-In modernization projects, integration is one the biggest challenges of application modernization.
-29% of those surveyed in the 2019 The State of Ecosystem and Application Integration Report cired that they fall short of the skilled resources required for managing integrations with current systems and ecosystems.
+In modernization projects, integration is one of the biggest challenges of application modernization.
+29% of those surveyed in 2019 The State of Ecosystem and Application Integration Report tired that they fall short of the skilled resources required for managing integrations with current systems and ecosystems.
 Proactively address this aspect and other challenges in your business case.

-To help you devise a successful roadmap which includes business strategy, IT architecture, technical resources and processes, we propose our AMT Roadmap for application modernization.
-The AMT (assessment, maximization, transformation) Roadmap is a three stage framework that strategically assesses your business applications, maximizes your existing investments and transforms current systems using highly functional applications to bridge the technical and functional gaps.
-Using the AMT Roadmap, CIOs and IT leaders can standardize their business operations, improve business processes and nurture innovation using cutting edge technology across the enterprise.
+To help you devise a successful roadmap that includes business strategy, IT architecture, technical resources, and processes, we propose our AMT Roadmap for application modernization.
+The AMT (assessment, maximization, transformation) Roadmap is a three-stage framework that strategically assesses your business applications, maximizes your existing investments, and transforms current systems using highly functional applications to bridge the technical and functional gaps.
+Using the AMT Roadmap, CIOs and IT leaders can standardize their business operations, improve business processes and nurture innovation using cutting-edge technology across the enterprise.